 Blurring the line between trail runner and lightweight hiking shoe, the La Sportiva Wildcat gripped most dry trail surfaces with ease.
 Whether I was running or hiking, the fairly aggressive outsole dug confidently into soft ground, and the widely spaced lugs did a decent job of keeping out mud.
 Even when the trail turned technical, the sticky FriXion rubber excelled at clinging to granite.
 All things considered, the La Sportiva Wildcat proved to be a capable companion in normal conditions.

-However, the Wildcat began to suffer when things turned wet (which is frequently does here in the Pacific Northwest).
+However, the Wildcat began to suffer when things turned wet, which is frequently does here in the Pacific Northwest.
 Traversing damp and moss-covered logs had me quickly wishing for my grippier Salomon Sense Ride 2 (since updated to the “3” model), which has deeper lugs and a more versatile Contagrip outsole.
 Running on wet roads was equally nerve-racking—I found myself tiptoeing over manhole covers and crosswalk paint to avoid slipping.
-In the end, I prefer a more well-rounded shoe (like the Sense Ride 2) for the varied terrain that I frequent on my runs.
+In the end, I prefer a more well-rounded shoe (like the Sense Ride 3) for the varied terrain that I frequent on my runs.

 Put simply, the Wildcat left a lot to be desired in terms of stability for running.
-The flexible all-mesh upper, tall heel (29mm), and dramatic heel-to-toe drop (12mm) had me rolling ankles left and right, and the lack of stabilizing overlays allowed my feet to slide around in the shoe on off-camber sections of trail.
-To be sure, the Wildcat didn’t feel overly cumbersome or sloppy like the Altra Lone Peak 4 (its wide toe box left a lot of room for my feet to move), but it fell notably short of a nimble shoe like Salomon Sense Ride 2.
-Further, I found the Wildcat’s insole to be very flat—it provided little to no arch support, which only detracted from the shoe's overall stability (those with flat feet might feel differently).
+The flexible all-mesh upper, tall heel (29mm), and dramatic heel-to-toe drop (12mm) led to far too many ankle rolls, and the lack of stabilizing overlays allowed my feet to slide around in the shoe on off-camber sections of trail.
+To be sure, the Wildcat didn’t feel overly cumbersome or sloppy like the very wide Altra Lone Peak 4.5, but it fell notably short of a nimble shoe like Salomon Sense Ride 3.
+Additionally, I found the Wildcat’s insole to be very flat—it provided little to no arch support, which only detracted from the shoe's overall stability (those with flat feet might feel differently).
 However, when I slowed my pace, the shoe felt noticeably more stable, and the thick heel paired nicely with the weight of a light pack.
 In other words, while the Wildcat underperformed as a trail runner, it pulled day-hiking duty quite well.